hawaiiwp/PatriotWare/README.md

 # How to Use:

 You should read the readme.md file for each script before using it.
 Many of the scripts have files that require your user input.
-You can print out the readme of each file by running the script with -h
+You can print out the readme of each file by running the script with -h.
+Make sure to only run scripts from the GMFL_Improved directory.